Ovarian Cancer Program

 What We Treat

 Ovarian cancer is the abnormal growth of cells within the ovaries – the part of the female reproductive system that makes eggs.
 This abnormal growth can lead to the formation of a tumor, which can be benign (not cancerous) or malignant (cancerous).
 Benign tumors may not pose a problem to your health, but malignant tumors are more aggressive and can spread to other parts of the body.
+Ovarian cancer symptoms often don’t appear until the disease is at a more advanced stage.

-The team of female specialists at the Ovarian Cancer Program at Cleveland Clinic Abu Dhabi are highly trained in a variety of diagnostic techniques and state-of-the-art therapeutic treatments for ovarian cancers.
+The team of specialists at the Ovarian Cancer Program at Cleveland Clinic Abu Dhabi are highly trained in a variety of diagnostic techniques and state-of-the-art therapeutic treatments for ovarian cancers.

 leukemia